All Episodes

 Yeah, that was their stupid program, their idiotic program to give guns to criminals and drug dealers and cartels and not even put a tracking device on them that ended up killing Brian Terry and a bunch of other people.

-Yeah, that was that was his genius investigation there.
+Yeah, that was his genius investigation there.

-Then the Nation of Cowards comments that he stands by.
+Then the nation of cowards comments that he stands by.

 When they go low, we kick them.